arXiv/arxiv-docs/help/moderation.md

 In cases where papers that are posted are found to violate arXiv policy we may [withdraw the paper](/help/withdraw). arXiv may also indicate the concern in the Comments metadata.

-arXiv may reclassify already announced papers if the moderators determine there is a better categorization.
+arXiv may reclassify already announced papers if the moderators determine there is a more appropriate categorization.

 <span id="appeal"></span>